cecinuga/BusinessCardGallipoli/README.md

 # Gallipoli
-The new Gallipoli Holiday Estate
+The new Gallipoli Business Card